aikow/dotfiles/config/nvim/README.md

 ## Getting Started

-After linking, run `PackerSync` and restart neovim.

-LuaSnip can support additional regex transformations, which can be enabled by installing `jsregexp` package from luarocks.
+Luasnip can support additional regex transformations, which can be enabled by installing `jsregexp` package from luarocks.

 To install it globally, use

 ```bash
 sudo luarocks install jsregexp